 With the onset of the Middle Ages, monasteries became the main purveyors of Italy’s vineyards, partially due their need for ample supplies of sacramental wine.

-During the Middle Ages, the main purveyors of wines in the region were monasteries.
-That changed as aristocratic and merchant classes emerged, inheriting a system of agriculture the Italians called mezzadria.
+That changed as aristocratic and merchant classes emerged, inheriting an agriculture system called mezzadria.
 Mezzadria allowed landowners to provide their land and resources for the planting of new crops in exchange for half, or mezza, of the annual crop.
-Many savvy landowners would turn their half of the harvest into wine that would be sold in Florence, an established economic hub.
-References to Florentine wine retailers go back as far as 1079, and a guild was created in the city in 1282.
+Savvy landowners often turned their half of the harvest into wine that would be sold in Florence, an established commercial hub.
+References to Florentine wine retailers go back as far as 1079, and the first wine guild was created in the city in 1282.